MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

         public T Content { get; private set; }
     }

-Because I can't put these desperate message types in one list, I must have a shared interface to do so.
+Because I can't put these disperate message types in one list, I must have a shared interface to do so.
 This is the IMessage interface shown below (ignore the method for now):

     internal interface IMessage
     {